AdrienPlacais/lightwin/INSTALL.md

 As `pymoo` package is currently not on anaconda, create an conda environment and take your packages from `conda-forge`:
 ```
-conda create -n <env_name> -c conda-forge python=3.12
+conda create -n <env-name> -c conda-forge python=3.12
 conda activate <env_name>
-conda install matplotlib numpy pandas scipy pymoo -c conda_forge
+conda install cython matplotlib numpy palettable pandas scipy pymoo pytest -c conda-forge
 ```
-(may be necessary to install the different packages one at a time) In `<env-name>`, you will have to precise `-c conda-forge` each time you want to update or install packages.
+(may be necessary to install the different packages one at a time) Precise `-c conda-forge` each time you want to update or install packages.

+On Windows, you may want to run these commands from the Anaconda Prompt.

 `pip` and `anaconda` are not compatible!
 Never mix them!